 Who qualifies for a rebate?

-- Have a current utility account
+- have a current utility (water bill) account

-- Purchase a qualifying toilet
+- purchase a qualifying toilet

 You can apply for a maximum of two toilet rebates per household over the course of the program, which started on July 1, 2008.